shakoorshe/publicprojects/README.md

 **These projects were made for bootcamps from Columbia University or courses like CS50.
 The bootcamp code is in columbiahackathon and the CS50 projects is in the cs50 code.
-Any spare code I made in my free time are located in the spares file.**
+Any spare code I made in my free time are located in the spares file.
+Here is a link to all of my best work: http://localhost:52330/github%20links/links.html**